 What is the difference between Athletic Therapists and Physiotherapists?

 Both Athletic Therapists and Physiotherapists treat the same types of injuries.
 Athletic Therapists are musculoskeletal injury specialists and therefore focus on the assessment and management of musculoskeletal injuries.
-As a result, they follow the sports medicine model of rehabilitation, which primarily uses strength, range of motion, and proprioceptive exercises to return people to their regular activity.
+As a result they follow the sports medicine model of rehabilitation, which primarily uses strength, range of motion, and proprioceptive exercises to return people to their regular activity.
 Physiotherapist education includes a wide range of specialties, including musculoskeletal, respiratory, cardiovascular, and advanced neurological conditions.

 If I’m not a competitive athlete, can I still see an Athletic Therapist?

 Anybody with a musculoskeletal injury can benefit from Athletic Therapy.
 While the roots of Athletic Therapy are based in sport medicine, the priorities and processes used are applicable to any injury.

 What should I bring/expect from my first appointment?

 Please bring clothing that you feel comfortable in that will allow the athletic therapist to access the injured area.
 There will be clothing and gowns on site for you to borrow if you do not bring any spare clothing but we want you to be as comfortable as possible for your assessment and treatment.